flosse/scaleApp/README.markdown

 - `data`  : the data itself
 - `cb`    : callback method

-The emit function is accessible through the sandbox:
+The emit function is accessible through the sandbox (as long as you exposed the Mediator methods of course):

 ```javascript
 sandbox.emit( "myEventTopic", myData );
 ```

-You can also use the shorter method alias `emit`.

 ### on